curedao/curedao-sdk-python/README.md

 - Follow the OAuth integration instructions in the `Integration Guide` link

 ### Common API Usage Examples
 Instead of using this SDK, you can also use the requests in our [interactive API documenation](https://curedao.org/api-docs).
-Just click the dots to the right of the "LANGUAGE" section and select `Node` or `Javascript`.
-Then you can just copy the request for usage in your project.
+Just click the dots to the right of the "LANGUAGE" section and select the language you want to use.
+Then you can just copy the request from the documenation for usage in your project.

 Here are some common usages:
 - [Get Units](https://curedao.readme.io/reference/getunits)